apostrophecms/docs/docs/reference/api/pages.md

 This API route **permanently deletes the page database document**.
 Moving pieces to the trash in the Apostrophe user interface or [using a PATCH request](#moving-pages-to-the-trash) do not permanently delete database documents and are typically better options.

 DELETE requests will be rejected if:
+- the `_id` matches the draft mode of a page that has an existing published mode document, or
-- the ID matches the home page (`slug: '/'`), or
+- the `_id` matches the home page (`slug: '/'`), or
-- the ID matches a page that has sub-pages, or "children," in the page tree structure.
+- the `_id` matches a page that has sub-pages, or "children," in the page tree structure.
 You must delete child pages first.

 ### Query parameters